chinyart/backend-developer-test/README.md

-# Software Developer Application Test
+# Golang simple RESTFUL Api Example

 Create a API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”